zerodha/subscription_coupons/README.md

 Subscription Coupons is a frappe application used to create and manage subscription coupon codes.

 #### What does it do?
-  - Creat and manage coupon code for subscription.
+  - Create and manage coupon code for subscription.
   - Create user specific coupon code.
   - Create coupon code with specific discount amount/percentage.
   - Create coupon code which is applicabe only for a specific `Subscription Plan` or `All plans`.